oliviasculley/busy-light/readme.md

 - Add mounting for PCB (Mounting holes?)
 - Add mounting for Micro-USB cable
 - Use FreeRTOS if I feel like writing a lot of boilerplate
+- CAD an 3D printable enclosure to use instead

 ## Project Log